thedinh1509/React-Native-Smart-Locker/README.md

 The thesis is divided into 3 parts: hardware, server and mobile app.

-In here, there is a whole code for mobile app, not including server code.
+In here, there is whole code for mobile app, not including server and hardware code.

 Functions of the app: login, register account, register locker, get password of locker in different forms, see profile.